School Meals & Packed Lunches

 For those children not eligible for any of the free school meals, or those not wishing to have a hot meal in school, they will need to bring a packed lunch in from home.

 Unfortunately, due to Health & Safety, we cannot allow any hot food in packed lunches; and neither do we allow any products containing nuts (this includes products such as Nutella).
 We have a number of children in school who are severely allergic to nuts, and therefore ask all parents and carers to be extra careful when selecting items for packed lunches.
+Food must be brought to school in a suitable container/bag, clearly marked with the child's name.
+No glass containers should be brought into school.

 A balanced packed lunch should contain: